scala-native/scala-native/docs/lib/javalib.rst

 Support for discovering service providers
 -----------------------------------------

-Scala Native does implement partial support usage Java service providers pattern including loading available implementations of given interface using ``java.util.ServiceLoader``.
+Scala Native implements partial support for using the Java service providers pattern.
+This includes using ``java.util.ServiceLoader`` to load available implementations of a given interface.

+Step 1: Configure META-INF/services
+"""""""""""""""""""""""""""""""""""

-Similarly to JVM toolchain would try to discover implementations of services using ``META-INF/servives/<fully-qualified-class-name>`` files found in resources of dependencies.
-However, due to ahead of time compilation model Scala Native requires additional configuration, allowing to load only requested implementation based on provided configuration.
+Similarly to the JVM toolchain, the Scala Native toolchain will try to discover implementations of services using ``META-INF/services/<fully-qualified-class-name>``  files found in resources of dependencies.

+The example in "Step 2" below provides a custom ``java.nio.file.spi.FileSystemProvider`` implementation called ``my.lib.MyCustomFileSystem``.

+To use the custom implementation, the project's ``<projectRoot>/src/main/resources/META-INF/services/`` directory must contain a file called ``java.nio.file.spi.FileSystemProvider``.

+That file contains the line: ``my.lib.MyCustomFileSystem``

+Step 2: Configure Scala Native
+""""""""""""""""""""""""""""""

+Scala Native uses an ahead of time compilation model and requires additional configuration.
+This allows loading only implementations requested in the provided configuration.

+A snippet to configure one local implementation for "java.nio.file.spi.FileSystemProvider" and two for "MyServiceName" looks like:

 .. code-block:: scala

+    /* The project defines a Map in a .sbt or .scala file.
+The Map
+     * is then used to configure the available providers.
+     *
+     * The entries of this map have the general form:
+     *  "<ServiceName>" -> Seq("<ServiceProviderClassName>")
+     *
+     * If additional implementations are to be defined, this becomes:
+     *  "<ServiceName>" -> Seq("<ServiceProviderClassName_1>",
+     *                         "<ServiceProviderClassName_2>")
+     *
+     * The first entry below is a better model than the second.
+     * The names in the second entry are simplified for demonstration.
+     * More fully qualified names would be used in real world code.
+     */

     nativeConfig ~= { _.withServiceProviders(
       Map(
-        "MyServiceName" -> Seq("MyImplementation1", "foo.bar.MyOtherImplementation",
-        "java.nio.file.spi.FileSystemProvider" -> Seq("my.lib.MyCustomFileSystem"))
+        "java.nio.file.spi.FileSystemProvider" -> Seq(
+	    "my.lib.MyCustomFileSystem"),
+        "MyServiceName" -> Seq(
+	    "MyImplementation1",
+	    "foo.bar.MyOtherImplementation")
 	 )
     )}

-All providers of service referenced by ``java.util.ServiceLoader.load`` that were reached from any of entrypoints, would be enlisted when linking.
+When linking the project, all providers of service referenced by ``java.util.ServiceLoader.load`` that were reached from any entrypoint will be enlisted.

-The providers might have 1 out 5 available statuses:
+These providers will report one of the five status values:

 * ``Loaded`` - this provider was allowed by the config and found on the classpath.
 It would be available at runtime.

 * ``Available`` - this provider was found on classpath, but it was not enlisted in the config.
 It would not be available at runtime.

 * ``UnknownConfigEntry`` - provider enlisted in config was not found on classpath.
 It might suggest typo in configuration or in ``META-INF/servies`` file.

 * ``NotFoundOnClasspath`` - given provider was found both in config and in ``META-INF/services`` file, but it was not found on classpath.
 It might suggest that given provider was not cross-compiled for Scala Native.

 * ``NoProviders`` - status assigned for services without any available implementations found on classpath and without config entries